manticoresoftware/openapi/out/manticore-csharp/docs/UtilsApi.md

         {
             Configuration.Default.BasePath = "https://virtserver.swaggerhub.com/adriannuta/ManticoreSeach/1.0.0";
             var apiInstance = new UtilsApi(Configuration.Default);
-            var body = ["mode=raw&query=SHOW TABLES"];  // string | Expects is a query parameters string that can be in two modes: - Select only query as \"query=SELECT * FROM myindex\".
-The query string MUST be URL encoded - any type of query in format \"mode=raw&query=SHOW TABLES\".
+            var body = ["mode=raw&query=SHOW TABLES"];  // string | Expects is a query parameters string that can be in two modes: - Select only query as `query=SELECT * FROM myindex`.
+The query string MUST be URL encoded - any type of query in format `mode=raw&query=SHOW TABLES`.
 The string must be as is (no URL encoding) and `mode` must be first.

             try
             {